this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 A function that will apply a function given as a parameter.

 This is so powerful.
-Let's see one example:
+Let's see an example:

 ```ts
 const repeat = (times, funct, initial) =>